In SketchUp - Windows are recognized as glass materials (less than 100% Opacity).

 In Revit - Windows are recognized as glass materials (less than 100% Opacity).

-* If you plan on having different materials for different window sets in LightStanza, you can apply different hues of blue (RGB(0,0,1-255)) to different window groups in Rhino.
-For example, if 20 of my windows are going to be daylight redirection film, and 20 of my windows are going to be dynamic glass, I could apply RGB(0,0,254) to the 20 double pane glass windows, and RGB(0,0,253) to the 20 dynamic glass windows.
-Once I upload this LightStanza, I can change all of my same-color windows to a new material at once.
+If you plan on having different materials for different window sets in LightStanza, you can apply different hues of blue (RGB(0,0,1-255)) to different window groups in Rhino.
+For example, if 20 windows have double pane glass, and 20 windows have dynamic glass, you could apply RGB(0,0,254) to the 20 double pane glass windows, and RGB(0,0,253) to the 20 dynamic glass windows.
+Once you upload this model to LightStanza, you can change all of your same-colored windows to a new material at once.

 This post was modified 2 months ago 2 times by LightStanza_Support